-Why joining us in walking to the moon is one small step towards improving your health and happiness.
+Why joining us National Walking Month is one small step towards improving your health and happiness.

 Why walking is so good for you

 It’s easy, free and available to most of us.
 You don’t need special or new clothes and you don’t need to learn a new skill.
 It also single-handedly fights an almost endless list of health conditions such as dementia, cancer or depression.

 “Walking,” said the ‘Father of Medicine’ Hippocrates, “is a man’s best medicine”, (and we’ll presume that a modern day Hippocrates would kindly extend his conclusion to all of humankind).
 Over 2,000 years later, a growing body of scientific evidence is proving him right.

 From doctors in Shetland prescribing nature to their patients to the Japanese concept of wellbeing through ‘forest bathing’, we now have a better understanding of why walking and nature is good for us.

 Research suggests that a daily brisk 20 minute could cut our risk of premature death by almost a third.
 Yet that’s not all the benefits of regular walking.

 1. It increases the chances of recovering from cancer